Overcoming MS is unique in its evidence-based focus on optimizing lifestyle factors to improve health formulated as a holistic, practical program.

 - By preventing cognitive decline.
 Those who exercise the most show the least amount of brain shrinkage

 Exercise can also improve ongoing physical problems caused by MS:

 - Movement exercise has a better effect on spasm and increased tone than stretching

 - Core postural strength helps correct balance problems that threaten stability

 - Muscle strength protects from injury

 - Exercise counteracts the effects of deconditioning

 There is currently no cure for MS, although research groups all over the world are working diligently to find one.
-Neither OMS nor the OMS 7-Step Recovery Program should ever be represented as a cure for MS. The OMS 7-Step Recovery Program is a scientifically-researched, evidence-based-diet-and-lifestyle-modification program designed to improve health outcomes and quality of life for people with MS.
+The Overcoming MS Program should never be represented as a cure for MS. The Overcoming MS Program is a scientifically-researched, evidence-based-diet-and-lifestyle-modification program designed to improve health outcomes and quality of life for people with MS.

 Website link: www.overcomingms.org

 Please contact email@example.com for any further information or resources